Washington state leading the way in suicide prevention

 Yamashita’s story is one of the personal video stories in a suicide-prevention training called “All Patients Safe.”

 As of July 1, all healthcare providers in Washington state are required to take an approved suicide-prevention course as part of their continuing education requirements.
-This includes therapists, counselors, social workers, chiropractors, naturopaths, physicians, physical therapists, pharmacists, nurses, physician assistants and osteopathic physicians, surgeons and physician assistants.
+This includes advisers, counselors, chemical dependency professionals, marriage and family therapists, mental health counselors, occupational therapy practitioners, psychologists, social workers, chiropractors, dentists, dental hygienists, naturopaths, licensed practical nurses, registered nurses, advanced registered nurse practitioners, physicians and surgeons (allopathic and osteopathic), physician assistants (allopathic and osteopathic), physical therapists, and physical therapists.

 The law is known as the Matt Adler Suicide Assessment, Treatment and Management Act of 2012.